advpetc/tech_notes/docs/machine learning/cs231n-lecture-3-loss-function.md

 ## Finding the lowest score (with respect to W) -- Optimization

-1. ramdon (never use)
+1. random (never use)
-2. find the slope (using gradient: numberic for debugging and analytic for calculating)
+2. find the slope (using gradient: numeric for debugging and analytic for calculating)

 ### Gradient Descent